TechnicTitans/technictitans_public/docs/walkthrough.md

 2. Select **Update from Google Drive**.
 3. Click **Run workflow**.
 4. Wait for the job to complete.
-5. Check the `robot_code/latest` directory to see if the latest `.llsp` file has been added.
+5. Check the `robot_code/latest` directory to see if the latest `.llsp3` file has been added.

 ## Troubleshooting
--   **"No .llsp files found"**: Ensure the folder ID is correct and the Service Account has access to the folder.
+-   **"No .llsp3 files found"**: Ensure the folder ID is correct and the Service Account has access to the folder.
 -   **Authentication Error**: Check if the JSON key is copied correctly into the secret.